 Anyone experiencing gender-based violence is encouraged to report it immediately to someone in the institution that they feel comfortable with who can support them.
 All staff have been provided with vital specialist and confidential support information that fits into staff ID badges.
 They can use this information to support individuals or make a referral to another member of staff.
 Staff can access direct support from line managers or from Human Resources.
 Students can access support from Course Guidance Tutors or directly with Guidance and Support staff through Student Services.
-For anyone affected by gender-based violence, immediate support can be provided and a prompt referral made to external specialised support services, if necessary.
+For anyone affected by genderbased violence, immediate support can be provided, and a prompt referral made to external specialised support services, if necessary.
 In addition, arrangements can be made to make use of the internal support services including for example, Student Counselling Service and Employee Assistance Programme.

-The College will respond sympathetically, confidentially and effectively to anyone who discloses that they are experiencing gender-based violence.
+The College will respond sympathetically, confidentially, and effectively to anyone who discloses that they are experiencing gender-based violence.
 The type of support offered may include, but is not limited to:

-Agreed periods of absence (Authorised Absences for students) for relevant appointments, including for example support agencies, solicitors, to attend counselling, to rearrange housing or childcare and for court appointments.

-- Where possible, give favourable consideration to temporary changes to attendance, work arrangements and workload. - Approve requests for an advance of pay or bursary/discretionary support. - Access to counselling support services during college time and other internal support services. - Review the security of information held such as temporary or new addresses, bank or healthcare details. - Alert reception and security staff where the alleged perpetrator is known to come to the College. - Implement particular security arrangements that may have to be put in place to ensure the safety of the person concerned. - Record any threatening or violent incidents by the perpetrator that takes place in the College.
+- Agreed periods of absence (Authorised Absences for students) for relevant appointments, including for example support agencies, solicitors, to attend counselling, to rearrange housing or childcare and for court appointments. - Where possible, give favourable consideration to temporary changes to attendance, work arrangements and workload. - Approve requests for an advance of pay or bursary/discretionary support. - Access to counselling support services during college time and other internal support services. - Review the security of information held such as temporary or new addresses, bank, or healthcare details. - Alert reception and security staff where the alleged perpetrator is known to come to the College. - Implement particular security arrangements that may have to be put in place to ensure the safety of the person concerned. - Record any threatening or violent incidents by the 'reported person' that takes place in the College.

 This list is not exhaustive and there may be other measures that can be tailored to the individual circumstances of the person involved.
 It is the choice of the person involved whether to accept the support and the College cannot share what they have disclosed with anyone unless there are reasons to break confidentiality.
+This would mean risk to the person concerned or to others, including harm to children and vulnerable adults at-risk.